 The 2018 Easton Beast X Hybrid is made from a composite handle welded to an aluminum barrel.
 The barrel is remarkably large---especially compared to other bats of its type.

 Durability is rarely a cocen for hybrid bats.
-Especially when the company producing the bat has been making it for several years.
+Especially when the company making the bat has been producing it for several years.
 Easton has produced a hybrid bat in the BBCOR space for as long as we can remember.
 In other words, durability should be of no concern.

 (But that does not mean we suggest you buy it from some place that does not carry a warranty).